portworx/px-docs/scheduler/kubernetes/storage-class-encryption.md

 meta-description: "This guide is a step-by-step tutorial on how to provision encrypted volumes using Storage Class parameters."
 ---

 Using a Storage Class parameter, you can tell Portworx to encrypt all PVCs created using that Storage Class.
-Portworx uses the cluster wide secret to encrypt all the volumes created using the secure Storage Class.
-If you are using Kubernetes Secrets, refer to [setting cluster wide secret key](/secrets/portworx-with-kubernetes-secrets.html#setting-cluster-wide-secret-key).
-For other secrets provider refer the 'Setting cluster wide secret key' section under the respective [secret provider integration](/secrets).
+Portworx uses a cluster wide secret to encrypt all the volumes created using the secure Storage Class.

+{% include_relative set-cluster-wide-secret.md %}

-#### Step 1: Create a StorageClass
+#### Step 2: Create a StorageClass
 Create a storage class with `secure` parameter set to `true`.
 ```yaml
 kind: StorageClass